krohak/Projects/README.md

 # Projects

-**A repository containing some of the code I've written/experimented with over the past few years.**
+**A repository of some of the code I've experimented with/written for projects including, but not limited to, Arduino, Raspberry Pi, Kinect etc.**

 ## Arduino